tanmay-2029/DAA-Lab/README.md

 **Date:** July 28, 2026

-This repository contains C implementations, Python plotting scripts, and result graphs for all 6 questions of DAA Lab-01.
+This repository contains C implementations, Python plotting scripts, and result graphs for all 6 questions of DAA Lab.

 Each question's `.c` program, when run, also writes a `.csv` file with the raw data it collected; the matching `plot_*.py` script reads that CSV and